maxzvyagin/crossed_wires/README.md

 # CrossedWires
-Python package and documentation to access CrossedWires dataset.
+Python package used in order to interact with the CrossedWires dataset, hosted on Google Cloud storage.

+Documentation is available at: https://crossedwires.readthedocs.io/

 ### How to use: